- What Personal Data Do We Receive?

 - Delete such personal data or direct you to applicable tools.

-In order to exercise any of your rights as to personal data controlled by Zoom, or if you have any other questions about our use of your personal data, please send a request to email@example.com.
-Please identify yourself and, for information relating to Zoom Products, specify your account and/or user information and other information to enable us to authenticate and respond to your request.
+In order to exercise any of your rights as to personal data controlled by Zoom, please click here.
 Where legally permitted, we may decline to process requests that are unreasonably repetitive or systematic, require disproportionate

 technical effort, or jeopardize the privacy of others.
 As an account owner or a user under a licensed account, you may also take steps to affect your personal data by visiting your account and modifying your personal data directly.